dd32/td-gh-ex/readme.txt

 Araiz is based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc.
 Underscores is distributed under the terms of the GNU GPL v2 or later.

-Tags: white, responsive-layout, one-column, right-sidebar, featured-images
+Tags: white, light, two-columns, right-sidebar, fluid-layout, custom-background, custom-colors, custom-header, custom-menu, editor-style, post-formats, responsive-layout,  featured-images

 Requires at least: 4.0
 Tested up to: 4.2.2